vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere.md

 then the VMware Harbor registry in which these packages are hosted might be down.
 Re-install the package with `tanzu package install [PACKAGE-NAME]`.

-### My workload cluster doesn't delete when I delete it!
+### My workload cluster doesn't delete when I delete it

 When you run `tanzu cluster delete [CLUSTER_NAME]`, the cluster gets stuck in the `Deleting` phase indefinitely.

 To troubleshoot:

-- Try removing the `ako-operator.networking.tkg.tanzu.vmware.com` finalizer from the cluster's `Cluster` object with `kubectl`:
+* Try removing the `ako-operator.networking.tkg.tanzu.vmware.com` finalizer from the cluster's `Cluster` object with `kubectl`:

   ```sh